artipie/artipie/README.md

 It'll start a new Docker container with latest Artipie and Artipie dashboard service image.
 A new image generate default configuration if not found at `/etc/artipie/artipie.yml`, prints initial credentials to console and prints a link to the dashboard.
-If started on localhost with command above, the dashboard URI is http://localhost:8080/dashboard/artipie and default username and password are `artipie/artipie`.
+If started on localhost with command above, the dashboard URI is `http://localhost:8080/dashboard/artipie` and default username and password are `artipie/artipie`.
+Artipie server side (repositories) are served on `8081` port and are available on URI `http://localhost:8081/artipie/{reponame}`, where `{reponame}` is the name of the repository.

 To create a new artifact repository: